berlinplan/berlinplan.github.io/readme.md

 #### would a current supreme leader favor the production and use of nuclear weapons or an equaly managed terrorist group in marginalized societies outside of a psychopathic regime?

+#### can a Terrorist in near Future pruduce Weapons of Mass Destruction?
+(216)
+Experts warn that new technology Like 3-D Printing makes it easier to covertly produce WMDs?
 ### could inequality be the Motivation of making an Atomb bomb?

 Approximately 80% of those surveyed expressed support for defense based on the possession of others, according to poll results.(163)